henrywertz6/henrywertz6/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [henrywertz.com](henrywertz.com)
+- 👨‍💻 All of my projects are available at [henrywertz.netlify.app](henrywertz.netlify.app)

 - 📫 How to reach me: **henry@wertz.com**